subvisual/subvisual.com/src/posts/2020-04-16-plug-based-authorisation-for-elixir-and-phoenix.md

 Mendes

+*If you enjoy my shenanigans, I usually say stuff on [twitter](https://twitter.com/justmnds).
+Drop by and say hi*

 ---

 PS: Looking to learn Elixir?
 We're having an Elixir workshop, 2h a day during 8 days.
 All proceedings from the workshop will be directed to fight COVID-19 and donated to a charity.
 Further details and tickets at: [getgoing.subvisual.com](http://getgoing.subvisual.com)